 - For each complete year of service over the age of 41 – one and a half weeks’ pay.

 A week’s pay is that to which the employee is entitled under his or her terms of contract as at the date the employer gives minimum notice to the employee.
 The maximum statutory limit for a week’s pay is £544 from 6 April 2021, and the maximum service to be taken into account is 20 years.
 This means that the maximum statutory payment cannot exceed 30 weeks’ pay or £16,320.
 Employers may, of course, pay in excess of the statutory minimum.

 The employee is also entitled to a period of notice or payment in lieu of notice by statute and their contract of employment.

 How we can help

-If you are an employer in the Northampton area we will be more than happy to provide you with assistance or any additional information required.
-Please contact us at Adders Accountants for more detailed advice on annual leave.
+If you are an employer in the Northampton area we will be more than happy to provide you with assistance or any additional information required on redundancy procedures so please do contact us at Adders Accountants.